Barnab1/Php_Framework/README.md

 # PURPOSE

-This repository contain the code that I've been trained with during my study of Sitepoint book: "Novice To ninja in PHP".
+This repository contain the code that I've been trained with during my study of PHP.

-I'm grateful toward Sitepoint community especially Tom Butler and Kevin Yank for their book
+The purpose behind is to create a framework for small websites.

 # HOW TO USE